Celebrating Veterans Day

 There will be several events held in the Central Florida area in celebration of this national holiday.

-- To honor the nation’s 22 million veterans, the Florida Department of Environmental Protection (DEP) will offer free day-use entry to all state park visitors on Veterans Day, Thursday, November 11, 2010.
+- To honor the nation’s veterans, the Florida Department of Environmental Protection (DEP) will offer free day-use entry to all state park visitors on Veterans Day, Friday, November 11, 2022.